-Disadvantages: It does not perform well in the presence of moisture or in locations where the temperature is much outside room levels.
+Disadvantages: It does not perform well in the presence of moisture or in locations where the temperature is much out side of room levels.
 If it is too cold, the tape will not stick; if too warm, the tape will leave glue behind when removed.
 As mentioned, glue residue is a problem if the tape is left on a surface too long.
 Also, its ease of removal and tear-off from the roll means it may shred too easily at unwanted times.
 Shredding is also a problem when removing these poor-quality tapes.

-Sizes: Widths range from about 12 to 100mm, and a variety of colours (including fluorescent) is available from which to choose if you decide to use this type of tape for marking and/or colour-coding purposes.
+Sizes: Widths range from about 12 to 75mm, and a variety of colours (including fluorescent) is available from which to choose if you decide to use this type of tape for marking and/or colour-coding purposes.
 Lengths are usually around 50 metres, but shorter lengths can be as low as 5 metres.
 Some contractors' rolls can be as wide as 100mm.
-Because this is such a popular tape, you may find manufacturers that make widths and lengths outside of those ranges, too.
+Because this is such a popular tape, you may find manufacturers that make widths and lengths out side of those ranges, too.
 As an example, some Painter's Tape comes in a 150mm width.

 A clear tape used for securing shipping cartons, this sometimes finds its way to the stage.
 Some use it as a very cheap alternative to the other tape types discussed on the page.
 However, the versions most seen in retail stores rarely stick well, or for long times, when used for stage purposes.
 Exceptions are that even the low quality tapes will stick to very smooth surfaces such as counter tops and metal lockers or shelves, while the better, but still not high quality, products will adhere to paper or cardboard, which is the intended purpose.